 - Change from Original Medicare to a Medicare Advantage plan – You can switch between October 15 and December 7.

-- Change from a Medicare Advantage plan to Original Medicare – You can switch between October 15 and December 7 and also from January 1 to February 14.
-During the latter period, you also have the option of joining a Medicare Prescription Drug Plan, but be aware that Medigap plans (Medicare supplemental insurance) are not guaranteed issue during this period.
+- Change from a Medicare Advantage plan to Original Medicare – You can switch between October 15 and December 7 and also from January 1 to March 31.
+You also have the option of joining a Medicare Prescription Drug Plan to supplement your Original Medicare coverage, but be aware that Medigap plans (Medicare supplemental insurance) are not guaranteed issue during this period.

-- Switch from one Medicare Advantage plan to another – You can switch plans between October 15 and December 7.
+- Switch from one Medicare Advantage plan to another – You can switch plans between October 15 and December 7, or between January 1 and March 31.

 When do I enroll in Medicare part D?